 GNO vs grep/ripgrep

-grep and ripgrep are excellent for exact pattern matching in code.
-GNO adds semantic understanding for knowledge-base search.
+GNO and grep/ripgrep are complementary, but they solve different search problems. grep and rg are excellent for exact pattern matching in code and shell pipelines.
+GNO adds semantic retrieval, ranking, multi-format indexing, and workspace/agent surfaces for knowledge-base search.

 Quick Summary